lostfictions/peerio-icebear/docs/md/API.md

 ### participants

 Does not include current user.
+Includes participants that are just invited but not joined too.

 Type: ObservableArray&lt;[Contact](#contact)>